jchen21/geode-blogs/persistence_recovery/persistence_recovery.md

 In the recent tests on the cloud environment, we have observed that the persistence recovery takes a long time.
 We have a Geode cluster with one locator and four servers.
 We shutdown all the servers, but keep the locators running.
 And then restart all the servers together.
 We notice that two of the servers restarted quickly.
 The other two servers takes significantly longer time to recover the persisted data.
 This is not how Geode supposed to work.
 It is supposed to parallelize the startup of all the servers.
-This is my journey into how I improved the system recovery performance.
+This is our journey into how I improved the system recovery performance.

 ## Remove Unnecessary Thread Synchronization

+On one server, one thread holding a lock can block the other thread waiting on the same lock.
+In distributed system like Geode, this can further block other threads on the other servers.
+Because Geode servers exchange messages such as request and response messages to collaborate on certain work like region creation.
+If a thread that is responsible for sending a response to a request from the other server, the other server could be blocked waiting for the response.

-In the Geode server logs, the ThreadsMonitor has put warning messages in the logs to tell which thread is stuck for how long, and which thread currently hold the lock together with the thread stack.
+In the Geode server logs, the ThreadsMonitor has put warning messages in the logs to tell which thread is stuck waiting for the lock, and which thread currently holds the lock together with the thread stacks.
-The logs show that the thread is waiting on the lock on a HashMap.
-The log also shows that the initialization of a region takes unusually long time.
-All these clues are correlated.
+On server1, our log show that the thread is waiting on the lock on a HashMap.
-Here is an example of the warning in the logs.
+Here is an example of the warning in the log.

 ```
 [warn 2020/03/25 20:59:37.235 UTC <ThreadsMonitor> tid=0x1a] Thread <49> (0x31) that was executed at <25 Mar 2020 20:57:45 UTC> has been stuck for <112.207 seconds> and number of thread monitor iteration <1>